amcknight/gab/README.md

 - Get end-of-speech detection working
 - Fix the key capture (or remove the need for key capture) in gab room
 - Make the story interruptable, especially by voice
-### Sane Architecture
-- Parallelize all processes except speaking and listening
-- Refactor to Actor Model
 ### Other
 - Use grammarless speech to text for getting tags
 - Combine common s2t and t2s functions